jaclynbrothers/prep-and-step/README.md

 # Prep and Step Prototype
-The plan is for the user to select images and create a visual schedule of their student's or child's daily routine.
+This application allows the user to select and name images to create a visual schedule of their student's or child's daily routine.

 **Link to project:** https://jaclynbrothers.github.io/prep-and-step/